Navigating Fourth Party Risk Management: A Complete Guide for Businesses

 By: Beaconer, Dec 19, 2023

 In today’s complex and interconnected business environment, companies frequently engage fourth parties to provide services and handle sensitive data.
 Fourth parties are entities that have been subcontracted or outsourced by your primary vendor or third party.
+This makes fourth party risk management as important as third party risk management.
+Any data breach or misuse of data by a fourth party can have serious consequences for the business.

 Content